cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 ![References Added](walkthroughs/VisualStudio/references_added.png)

 If you completed the last step successfully, then you should be able to see all of the added DLLS checked off in the Reference Manager like in Figure 2.4.
-From this list, only some of the items are C# DLLs, so only leave the deselect every one of the references except for `HumanFactorsCSharp.dll`, `System.Memory.dll`, `System.Runtime.CompilerServices.Unsafe.dll`, and `System.Buffers.dll`.
+From this list, only some of the items are C# DLLs, so only leave the deselect every one of the references except for `DHARTAPICSharp.dll`, `System.Memory.dll`, `System.Runtime.CompilerServices.Unsafe.dll`, and `System.Buffers.dll`.

 ![Subset of References](walkthroughs/VisualStudio/csharp_references.png)